Playerrrsb/2D-space-shooter/README.md

 # 2D-space-shooter
+Nowadays, video-game industry is one of the biggest and fastest growing around,which led me to consider making this project: a 2D video-game in shoot , which I have named 2D Space
+Shooter.The space shooter is a very attractive game for any ages peoples.
+The spaceship moves around the galaxy and protect galaxy from various enemies.
+Enemies attacks the spaceship.
+The spaceship shoots and destroy his enemies and save galaxy.
+The score are being increased automatically by destroying each enemies.
 This is space shooter game fully developed in Unity game engine.
-This is my first game project hope you like it.

 Select all 3 files and extract them open "space shooter 3D" to play.